wso2/docs-is/en/asgardeo/docs/tutorials/auth-users-into-flutter-apps.md

 Then, the retrieved profile information response is parsed and set to the corresponding variables.

 You will notice that the ID token contains the same set of user information and wonder why we are using a different API call to fetch them separately.
-Calling the `userinfo` endpoint with the retrieved access token is an alternative way of retrieving the user’s profile information.
+Calling the `userinfo` endpoint with the retrieved access token is an alternative way of retrieving the users profile information.

 Furthermore, this demonstrates how access tokens are used for accessing protected resources (such as the `userinfo` endpoint) on behalf of the user.